quentin-mckay/StudyLog/2018-2-April-June.md

 # May 12
 - Web Audio API exploration following article on systems music
   - made a version of Brian Eno's "Music for Airports"

 # May 13 (Sunday)
 - started 11.
 Custom Video Player

 # May 14
 - Python Bootcamp Modules
 - finished Javascript30 11.
 Custom HTM5 Video Player

+# May 16
+- watched CSS-Tricks screencast with Sarah Drasner + Chris Coyier Intro to Vue

+# May 17
+- Advanced CSS + Sass Stories Section 1st half